Atsutakemura/SimpleWars/README.md

 - Pathfinding issues if building and unit size relation too great

+# In Progress

+- 3rd Person Character Control
+- Skill movements by animation frames
+- Skill damaging by animation frames

 # To-Do-List

-- 3rd Person Hero Control
+- Skill Effects
 - AI

 # Not supported

-- Fog of War, kills performance on very large maps
+- Fog of War